the-javapocalypse/Customer-Churn-Modelling-Bank/README.md

 * 85% Accuracy = Silver
 * 86%+ Accuracy = Gold

 I tired different topologies for the ANN (Deeper Topology vs Wider Topology.
-[Read More](https://machinelearningmastery.com/regression-tutorial-keras-deep-learning-library-python/)) with the combinations of different optimizers, dropouts etc. and found out that the deeper architecture with no dropout resulted in 86.7% Accuracy.
+[Read More](https://machinelearningmastery.com/regression-tutorial-keras-deep-learning-library-python/)) with the combinations of different optimizers, dropouts etc. and found out that the deeper architecture with no dropout resulted in __86.8% Accuracy__.